coldclimate/omnomfrickinnom/content/blog/2021-03-18-pine-smoked-trout.markdown

 ## Do

-It all comes together at the end pretty quickly, so make the salad, nuts and coutons before you start on the fish.
+It all comes together at the end pretty quickly, so make the salad, nuts and croutons before you start on the fish.

-* Stick the ovven on at 200oC
+* Stick the oven on at 200oC
-* Mix all the toasted nuts ingrediants and spreadout on a piece of greaseproof paper on a baking tray
+* Mix all the toasted nuts ingredients and spreadout on a piece of greaseproof paper on a baking tray
 * Dice the bread into 1 inch cubes and shake over the olive oil and salt and stick it on the tray
 * Bake for about 15 minutes until the breadcubes are toasty, then set aside
 * Stick the nuts back in the oven and turn it off, they'll be fine.